cp-rep/Bottom/README.md

 The Bottom program is an exploration in Linux and NCurses through creating a Top-like program from the GNU Core Utilities using C++.
 It is not meant to be Top but a side project for learning and experimental features.

 ## How to Build Bottom
 Bottom uses the "CMake" utility for building the base program.
+Use all commands from the ./Bottom working directory unless directed otherwise.
-- Enter "make dirs" while in Bottom's working directory to build the "bin" and "log" directories.
+- Enter "make dirs" to create necessary directories.
-- Enter "make" while in Bottom's working directory to build.
+- Enter "make" to build the program.
-- Enter "make clean" to clean up build files.
+- Enter "make clean" to remove all build files.

+## How to Build Unit Tests
+GTest uses the "CMake" utility and Python3 for building GTest files and directories.
+Use all commands from the ./Bottom working directory unless directed otherwise.
+- Enter "cmake -S. -B [output directory name]" to build GTest testing interface.
+- Enter "cmake --build [output directory name used above]" to build test files.
+- Enter "ctest" from ./Bottom/[output directory] or execute the "unit_tests" program from the ./Bottom/[output directory]/bin/unit_tests path.

 ## Current Features and How to Use Them
 - The arrow keys allow scrolling left right up and down shifting the windows.